-Core Policy WCS9 - Flood Risk Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS9 seeks to ensure that all waste related development is located in areas that are at low risk of flooding.
+Core Policy WCS9 - Flood Risk Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS9 seeks to ensure that all waste related development is located in areas that are at low risk of flooding.
 Only if no suitable sites are available in low risk areas will consideration be given to development within medium to high risk of flooding.
 The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring that new waste management facilities are not at risk of flooding and do not increase the likelihood or magnitude of flooding elsewhere.
+A focused change has been made to Core Policy WCS9 which now includes reference to flooding from all sources and clarifies the position in relation to 'less vulnerable' and 'essential' uses in the floodplain.
+The focused change has no discernible impact in relation to the equality strands identified above.
-Core Policy WCS10 - Green Belt Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS10 seeks to protect the Gloucester - Cheltenham Green Belt and sets out the criteria against which proposals for waste management within the Green Belt will be considered.
-The policy also explains that the County Council will work in partnership with the

-District Councils in preparing any revisions to the Green Belt boundary.
+Core Policy WCS10 - Green Belt Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS10 seeks to protect the Gloucester - Cheltenham Green Belt and sets out the criteria against which proposals for waste management within the Green Belt will be considered.
+The policy also explains that the County Council will work in partnership with the District Councils in preparing any revisions to the Green Belt boundary.
 The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring the protection of the Green Belt.
-Safeguarding this area will have positive benefits to all regardless of age, disability, gender etc. Core Policy WCS11 - Areas of Outstanding Natural Beauty (AONB) Age Disability Gender (including trans-gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS11 relates to development within or affecting the setting of an AONB.
+Safeguarding this area will have positive benefits to all regardless of age, disability, gender etc. A minor focused change has been made to Core Policy WCS10 which no longer includes reference to Core Policy WCS13 - Design.
+The proposed change has no discernible impact on the scoring set out above.

+Core Policy WCS11 - Areas of Outstanding Natural Beauty (AONB) Age Disability Gender (including trans- gender) Race including Gypsy and Traveller Religion or Belief Sexual Orientation Other Groups Impact Positive Positive Positive Positive Positive Positive Positive Commentary Core Policy WCS11 relates to development within or affecting the setting of an AONB.
 It establishes the criteria against which proposals for waste management within or affecting the setting of an AONB will be considered.
 The policy also explains that the County Council will work in partnership with AONB Conservation Boards and/or Joint Advisory Committees.
-The nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring the protection of the AONBs which are enjoyed by all regardless of age, disability, gender etc.
+The generic nature of the policy is such that it will have a positive impact across all groups, in particular by ensuring the protection of the AONBs which are enjoyed by all regardless of age, disability, gender etc. No focused changes have been made to Core Policy WC11.